Kasekopf/loop-casual/README.md

-  tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] delaywar - Delay the war until after ronin ends, then finish with stuffing fluffers. [default: false] [setting: loopgyou_delaywar] chargegoose BOOLEAN - If true, use extra familiar turns to charge your Grey Goose at the end of the run (for aftercore leveling). [default: true] [setting: loopgyou_chargegoose]
+  tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] delaywar - Delay the war until after ronin ends, then finish with stuffing fluffers. [default: false] [setting: loopgyou_delaywar] chargegoose NUMBER - If true, use extra familiar turns to charge your Grey Goose to this weight at the end of the run (for aftercore leveling).
+If you do not have enough extra familiar turns, the goose may be lower level. [default: 20] [setting: loopgyou_chargegoose]

 Minor Options:
   fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax]